RuihanZhang2015/RuihanZhang2015.github.io/CV.md

 MIT, Brain and Cognitive Sciences, Cambridge, MA [Research Project]

+Computer vision tools\cite{Morse1958-wm,Freeman2015-gc} have emerged as a powerful tool to elevate behavioral research.
+This protocol describes a computer vision machine learning pipeline called AlphaTracker\cite{padilla2022cortical}, which has minimal hardware requirements and produces reliable tracking of multiple unmarked animals, as well as behavioral clustering.
+AlphaTracker combines a top-down pose-estimation software combined with unsupervised clustering to facilitate behavioral motif discovery that will accelerate behavioral research\cite{padilla2022cortical,Wiltschko2015-um,Pereira2020-ci}.
+All steps of the protocol are provided as open-source software with graphic user interfaces or implementable with command-line prompts.
+Users with a graphical processing unit (GPU) can model and analyze animal behaviors of interest in less than a day.
+We also provide Jupyter Notebooks that can be run on cloud resources such as Google Colaboratory.

-• Initiated and led the collaboration with a computer vision group to adapt multi-object tracking, pose estimation and unsupervised clustering algorithms for analyzing rodent social behavior.
+- Adapted multi-object tracking, pose estimation and unsupervised clustering algorithms for analyzing rodent social behavior.

+- Project leader

-• Supervised the development of a JavaScript and HTML based UI for result inspection and interactive correction of the tracking errors, which enables high-throughput behavioral analysis.
+- Supervised the development of a JavaScript and HTML based UI for result inspection and interactive correction of the tracking errors, which enables high-throughput behavioral analysis.

 <br>